Empire of the Sun (film): Themes

 Jim's growing alienation from his pre-war self and society is reflected in his hero-worship of the Japanese aviators based at the airfield adjoining the camp.
 "I think it's true that the Japanese were pretty brutal with the Chinese, so I don't have any particularly sentimental view of them," Ballard recalled.
 "But small boys tend to find their heroes where they can.
 One thing there was no doubt about, and that was that the Japanese were extremely brave.
 One had very complicated views about patriotism [and] loyalty to one's own nation.
 Jim is constantly identifying himself, first with the Japanese; then, when the Americans start flying over in their Mustangs and B-29s, he's very drawn to the American."

 The apocalyptic wartime setting and the climactic moment when Jim sees the distant white flash of the atomic bombing of Nagasaki gave Spielberg powerful visual metaphors "to draw a parallel story between the death of this boy's innocence and the death of the innocence of the entire world".
 Spielberg reflected he "was attracted to the idea that this was a death of innocence, not an attenuation of childhood, which by my own admission and everybody's impression of me is what my life has been.
 This was the opposite of Peter Pan.
 This was a boy who had grown up too quickly."
 Other topics that Spielberg previously dealt with, and are presented in Empire of the Sun, include a child being separated from his parents (The Sugarland Express, E.T. the Extra-Terrestrial, Close Encounters of the Third Kind, The Color Purple, and Poltergeist) and World War II (1941, and Raiders of the Lost Ark).
 Spielberg explained "My parents got a divorce when I was 14, 15.
 The whole thing about separation is something that runs very deep in anyone exposed to divorce."

 In popular culture

 The dramatic attack on the Japanese prisoner of war camp carried out by P-51 Mustangs is accompanied by Jim's whoops of "...the Cadillac of the skies!", a phrase believed to be first used in Ballard's text as "Cadillac of air combat".
 Steven Bull quotes the catchwords in the Encyclopedia of Military Technology and Innovation (2004) as originating in 1941.
-John Williams' soundtrack includes "Cadillac of the Skies" as an individual score cue.
+John Williams's soundtrack includes "Cadillac of the Skies" as an individual score cue.

 Ben Stiller conceived the idea for Tropic Thunder while performing in Empire of the Sun.